Osiris-Team/HBrowser/README.md

  - [x] Jsoup for HTML | Uses Jsoup for editing HTML directly in Java.
  - [x] Up-To-Date | Uses the blazing fast GraalJS-Engine for handling latest JavaScript code (with latest ECMA specifications).
  - [x] Access to JS-Web APIs from within Java using `JSContext`
- - [ ] JS-Web-APIs supported | Has all, standard JavaScript Web-APIs implemented.
+ - [ ] Full JS-Web-APIs support | Has all, standard JavaScript Web-APIs implemented.

 ## Contribute/Build